 Positive Urine Glucose Test

-Monitoring glycemic control with urine glucose tests is not recommended in patients taking SGLT2 inhibitors as SGLT2 inhibitors increase urinary glucose excretion and will lead to positive urine glucose test results.
+Monitoring glycemic control with urine glucose tests is not recommended in patients taking SGLT2 inhibitors.
 Use alternative methods to monitor glycemic control.

 Interference With 1,5-Anhydroglucitol (1,5-AG) Assay

-Monitoring glycemic control with 1,5-AG assay is not recommended as measurements of 1,5-AG are unreliable in assessing glycemic control in patients taking SGLT2 inhibitors.
+Monitoring glycemic control with 1,5-AG assay is not recommended in patients taking SGLT2 inhibitors.
 Use alternative methods to monitor glycemic control.

 USE IN SPECIFIC POPULATIONS

-- Pediatric Use: Safety and effectiveness of INVOKAMET® in patients <18 years of age have not been established.
+- Pediatric Use: Safety and effectiveness of INVOKAMET®/INVOKAMET® XR in patients <18 years of age have not been established.

-2034 patients ≥65 years and 345 patients ≥75 years were exposed to canagliflozin in 9 clinical studies.
-Patients ≥65 years had a higher incidence of adverse reactions related to reduced intravascular volume (eg, hypotension, postural dizziness, orthostatic hypotension, syncope, and dehydration), particularly with the 300-mg dose, compared to younger patients; more prominent increase in the incidence was seen in patients who were ≥75 years.
-Smaller reductions in HbA1c relative to placebo were seen in patients ≥65 years (-0.61% with
+Patients ≥65 years had a higher incidence of adverse reactions related to reduced intravascular volume, particularly with the 300-mg dose; more prominent increase in the incidence was seen in patients who were ≥75 years.
+Smaller reductions in HbA1c relative to placebo were seen in patients ≥65 years compared to younger patients.

-In the event of an overdose with INVOKAMET®, contact the Poison Control Center.
-Employ the usual supportive measures (eg, remove unabsorbed material from the gastrointestinal tract, employ clinical monitoring, and institute supportive treatment) as needed.
+- In the event of an overdose with INVOKAMET®/INVOKAMET® XR, contact the Poison Control Center.
+Employ the usual supportive measures.